Aria Photo

 A Small Act of Kindness

-In 2018, God placed a little boy in my path — alone on the street.
-In a place that wasn’t safe, I chose to sit on the ground with this little boy, give him pen and paper.
-There was no school, so I started to teach him on the street, and a life was changed forever.
+My project and volunteer work in Afghanistan in 2018 began when God placed a little boy in my path — alone on the street.
+In a place that wasn’t safe, I chose to sit on the ground with him and give him a pen and paper.
+There was no school, so I started teaching him on the street, and a life was changed forever.
 2025 — that’s him now in school.